Eschatologue/CM_wiki/docs/gameplay/homebrew/fishing.md

 | Wisdom (Survival) | + Equals to Wisdom Modifier |
 | Intelligence (Arcana) | + Equals to Intelligence Modifier |

 These reroll counts are **additive**.
-If you meet multiple proficiency prerequisites, add the reroll counts together to determine your total number of rerolls.
+If you meet multiple proficiency prerequisites, add the reroll counts together to determine your total number you can reroll.

-You may reroll the same die more than once.
-After rerolling, final results for each die must be kept

 ### Calculating Final Result